 My work has been published on another site, will you publish it?
 No. If your work has been published elsewhere, we cannot publish it.
 We used to allow this if authors had permission from the copyright holder/other website, but that didn’t work out.
 It’s best for us not to re-publish work to avoid copyright issues.
 If your work was published on The Selkie first, you can submit it to other places as we don’t own the rights to your work.
 As mentioned above, please inform the other publication that the work was published on The Selkie first in case they want exclusive rights to your work (always read the terms and conditions!).

 Can you help me promote my work?
 Absolutely!
-If you’re an underrepresented writer, we can share/promote your books, short stories and poems on our social media, even if they’ve been published elsewhere.
-Please share your work with us on Twitter, Instagram or Facebook (@theselkieuk) and ask us to help you boost it.
-You can also email our social media team directly at socialmedia [at] theselkie.co.uk.
+If you’re an underrepresented writer, we can share/promote your books, short stories, and poems on our social media, even if they’ve been published elsewhere.
+Please share your work with us on Twitter, Instagram, or Facebook (@theselkieuk) and ask us to help you boost it.
+You can also email our social media team directly at communications [at] theselkie.co.uk.
 You can also let us know if you’re running an event or book signing and we’ll share the details to our followers.

 Can I attend an event for free?
 We charge a small fee for some of our events and are always mindful to ensure we’re charging a reasonable rate – most of the time, our prices are lower than average.
 However, if you’d like to attend an event but cannot do so due to financial circumstances, please get in touch with the event organiser as we sometimes have sponsored tickets available for those on low income.

 What do you do with the money you raise?
-We’re a community interest company and everyone who works for The Selkie is a volunteer, so every penny raised is re-invested into running The Selkie (paying for hosting, domain name and security), reaching underrepresented writers and helping us support underrepresented writers through workshops, masterclasses or publishing insight events and more.
-For more details of where the money goes, please see the donation page.
+We’re a community interest company and everyone who works for The Selkie is a volunteer, so every penny raised is re-invested into running The Selkie (paying for hosting, domain name, and security), reaching underrepresented writers and helping us support underrepresented writers through workshops, masterclasses, or publishing insight events and more.

 Why do you only accept Google Docs?
 Not everyone has access to Microsoft Word (including our volunteers!), and it’s always risky to accept files through submission forms and emails.
 We find using Google Docs is the safest way for us to access and share your work.
 You can always contact us if this is a problem, we’ll be happy to work around it with you.